eglouberman/MLB-hit-predictor/docs/bio.md

 <p>Nathaniel Barrett is a recent graduate of UCLA ('20) with a B.S in statistics.
 With an overall passion for Data Application, Data Analysis, and Data Science, Nathaniel has tried his hand with Data in many different industries such as Finance, Health, Law, and Environmental Science.
 He strives to move forward with the notion that Data can not only be a useful tool to learn about the world but change it for the better as well.
 Nathaniel loves to gain more experience with Data Science whenever he can and ultimately learns something new everyday. </p>

-<i><em>"Sports has always been a really big part of my life, and with my experience with Data, I have found a way to connect my passion for Sports and Data Science through this project.
+<i><em>"Sports has always been a really big part of my life, and with my experience with data, I have found a way to connect my passion for Sports and Data Science through this project.
 This project has been an excellent opportunity for me to gain more experience with Data but also with America’s favorite pastime as well.
 I’ve also had the chance to get some good insight and new perspectives with my project team"</em></i>

 |<i style="font-size:20px" class="fa fa-envelope"></i>  natebarrett98@gmail.com |<i style="font-size:20px;color:#0e76a8" class="fa">&#xf08c;</i>[ Nathaniel's LinkedIn](https://www.linkedin.com/in/nathaniel-barrett-b51a04140/)  | <i style="font-size:20px" class="fa">&#xf09b;</i> [ Nathaniel's Github](https://natebarrett98.github.io/My_Projects/)